Who can apply?

 What are the work conditions?

 - Trainees are to work regular working hours of approximatly 37,5 hours per week.

-- They are entitled to 1 ½ subsequent days off weekly.
+- Trainees are entitled to 1 ½ subsequent days off weekly.

 - Salary is paid once a month, but may be paid in arrears (which means the first payment may come at the end of the first month, or during the second month of the stay).

-- Trainees will also get holiday pay: Shortly before departure, trainees will be paid an additional 10.2 % of total income earned during the period.
-In Norway, this sum is known as “holiday money”.
+- Trainees will also receive holiday pay: Shortly before departure, trainees will be paid an additional 10.2 % of total income earned during the period.
+In Norway, this sum is known as “holiday pay”.

 Are there specific start dates?

 - No, trainees can apply all year round.
 There will, however, be seasonal variations for different specialties within agriculture: